abdulmb1/-Secure-Electronic-Commerce/README.md

     HTML/CSS: Used to structure and style the web pages.

 ## Running the application
 To run the application, make sure you have an Apache server configured to run PHP code.
 This can be done using XAMPP, MAMP, or any other LAMP/WAMP stack.
-Then, on your web browser search bar, go to http://localhost/sec-a1/X/X, replacing X with any folder and login page you want to see.
+Then, on your web browsers search bar, go to http://localhost/sec-a1/X/Y, replacing X with any specifided folder then Y with login page.

 ## How it works

 ### User Registration with reCAPTCHA:
     reCAPTCHA v2: During registration, the user is presented with a CAPTCHA challenge.
 Once the user completes the challenge their response is verified on the server side before the registration process continues.